 Rather, you need to strengthen and nurture your business relationships and ensure that channels of communication are wide open, that your input is proactively sought, and your perspectives respected.

-Proactively suggesting strategic solutions that help to move the business agenda forward will position you favorably in the eyes of your customers.
+Proactively suggesting strategic solutions that help to move the business agenda forward will position you favourably in the eyes of your customers.
 As long as you are fulfilling your current commitments of course.

-You should also ensure that senior management, both in the business and within your support organization, are aligned behind a future vision, with a clearly articulated roadmap to get you there.
+You should also ensure that senior management, both in the business and within your support organisation, are aligned behind a future vision, with a clearly articulated roadmap to get you there.

 The capabilities that you require to execute the roadmap need to be identified, with an assessment of which capabilities are likely to add most value to your operation, and by association, that of the business.